 Stumbling onto the Becker BK2 — Early Infatuation

-I was looking for a smaller, all-purpose survival knife, something with a blade under 6″ that could live on my hip and be pressed into any kind of service, from feather sticks to chopping and splitting wood.
-Stumbling around on Amazon.com I found myself reading reviews for the Ka-Bar Becker BK2 Campanion … stellar reviews.
+I was looking for a smaller, all-purpose survival knife, something with a blade under 6″ that could live on my hip and be pressed into any kind of service, from kitchen duty to fire duty, from fine carving to heavy chopping.
+Stumbling around on Amazon I found myself reading reviews for the Ka-Bar Becker BK2 Campanion … stellar reviews.
 Unbelievable reviews.
 Enough stars to fill a summer sky.

 Then I went over to YouTube, where the video reviews of the BK2 in action sealed my fate.
 I’d found the only knife I’d ever need in the wild, and the sound of its name started making my heart beat faster: Ka-Bar Becker BK2 Campanion.
 Before the afternoon was over, I had an order confirmation in my Inbox and a tracking number in my bookmarks.